Table of Contents

 Java, used for building Marketplace.

-Python was used a lot by Uber traditionally and continues to be used primarily for data processing.
+Uber traditionally used Python a lot and continues to use it primarily for data processing.
 Go and Java are chosen for high-performance reasons while Node allows to explore

 concurrency/ parallel operations.